jhu-bids/TermHub/docs/graph.md

       - Dynamic hide/display to allow for large sets of concepts
 3. Ordering of nodes
    - sibs: E.g. alphabetical, n descendants, patient/record counts
+4. Caching
+  - Should we cache the hierarchy of every cset by itself?
+  - Should we cache some popular comparisons as well?
+  - Cache most/all comparisons users request
+  - For each cset/comparison, cache for multiple vocabularies?
+  - For each cset/comparison, cache multiple levels of hiddenness?
+    - Default level of hiding (e.g. 2k concepts)
+    - Full tree, perhaps depending on how many cocepts
+    - Before/after hiding vocabs (e.g. RxNorm Extension)
+    - Pre-made buckets?: e.g. 2k, 4k, 6k, etc, rather as alternative to mechanism to arbitrarily show/hide beneath a single node

 ### Algorithm
 Input params: